jeremyblow/depthid/readme.md

 To install the Python package dependencies, it is recommended you first create a VirtualEnv.
 Once inside your VirtualEnv. you can install the required dependencies via `pip install -r requirements.txt`.
-Naturally, you will execute your script from inside a VirtualEnv.
+Naturally, you will execute your script from inside this VirtualEnv.

 ### Cameras